Investment banking: Research

 The securities research division reviews companies and writes reports about their prospects, often with "buy", "hold", or "sell" ratings.
 Investment banks typically have sell-side analysts which cover various industries.
 Their sponsored funds or proprietary trading offices will also have buy-side research.

 Research also covers credit risk, fixed income, macroeconomics, and quantitative analysis, all of which are used internally and externally to advise clients; alongside "Equity", these may be separate "groups".

 The research group(s) typically provide a key service in terms of advisory and strategy.

-While the research division may or may not generate revenue (based on policies at different banks), its resources are used to assist traders in trading, the sales force in suggesting ideas to customers, and investment bankers by covering their clients.
+While the research division may or may not generate revenue (based on the specific compliance policies at different banks), its resources are used to assist traders in trading, the sales force in suggesting ideas to customers, and investment bankers by covering their clients.
 Research also serves outside clients with investment advice (such as institutional investors and high-net-worth individuals) in the hopes that these clients will execute suggested trade ideas through the sales and trading division of the bank, and thereby generate revenue for the firm.

 With MiFID II requiring sell-side research teams in banks to charge for research, the business model for research is increasingly becoming revenue-generating.
 External rankings of researchers are becoming increasingly important, and banks have started the process of monetizing research publications, client interaction times, meetings with clients etc.

 There is a potential conflict of interest between the investment bank and its analysis, in that published analysis can impact the performance of a security (in the secondary markets or an initial public offering) or influence the relationship between the banker and its corporate clients, and vice versa regarding material non-public information (MNPI), thereby affecting the bank's profitability.